superchromat/InfinityBike/README.md

 #### Circuit
+The following circuit can used for prototyping.

 <img src="/Ressources/Images/Circuit.png" width="500">

+We are currently developping a permanent PCB design to get a more robust platform.
+The Eagle files of this PCB can be found in the AutodeskEagleProject folder.

 [link](/Ressources/Electronics/AutodeskEagleProject/Infinity Bike/Readme.md)

 <img src = "/Ressources/Electronics/AutodeskEagleProject/Infinity Bike/PCB.jpeg" width = 250 px> <img src = "/Ressources/Electronics/AutodeskEagleProject/Infinity Bike/PBC_TurnTable.jpeg" width = 250 px> <img src = "/Ressources/Electronics/AutodeskEagleProject/Infinity Bike/MagnetAndHall.jpeg" width = 250 px>